-This very flavorful mushroom frittata is keto and low-carb, gluten-free, and made with just a few simple ingredients.
+This mushroom frittata is packed with savory flavor and made with just a few simple ingredients.
+It's ready in 50 minutes, and the leftovers are delicious warm or cold.

 Ingredients